 Over the decades, a number of works discovered and (rediscovered) power law scaling with respect to data \citep{cortes1993learning, hestness2017deep}.
 With the advent of language model pretraining \citep{peters-etal-2018-deep, radford2018improving, radford2019language}, data became abundant, and the focus shifted towards scaling compute. \citet{rosenfeld2020a} discovered that loss exhibits power law scaling with respect to parameters as well as data, and soon after \citet{kaplan2020scaling} named this phenomenon \textit{scaling laws}, popularizing the idea by investigating its implications for language models.
 Later, \citet{hoffmann2022training} refined the method by proposing different ways to estimate scaling laws and recommending the most widely used power law functional form: $L(N, D) = e + \frac{a}{N^\alpha} + \frac{b}{D^\beta}$.
 This approach remains the basis for how scaling laws are applied to pretraining today.

 Unfortunately, translation from pretraining to downstream tasks has proven more difficult. \citet{wei2022emergent} documented how models display \textit{emergent capabilities}, or capabilities that appear suddenly at scale.
-Such capabilities are difficult to predict, because model performance appears the same at smaller scales.
-The choice of evaluation metric can ease or exacerbate the problem of emergence \citep{schaeffer2023are, schaeffer2025why}, but even with carefully constructed metrics, it remains difficult to extrapolate downstream performance \citep{du2024understanding}. \citet{liu-etal-2025-just} note that factors beyond compute or loss significantly impact scaling laws; we embrace this finding by providing \method~richer input representations.
+Such capabilities are hard to predict, because model performance appears the same at smaller scales.
+The choice of evaluation metric can ease or exacerbate the problem of emergence \citep{schaeffer2023are, schaeffer2025why}, but even with carefully constructed metrics, extrapolating downstream performance remains a challenge \citep{du2024understanding}.
+As \citet{liu-etal-2025-just} note, factors beyond compute or loss impact scaling laws; we embrace this fact by providing \method~richer input representations.

 A major obstacle for extrapolation is the diversity of scaling behaviors.
 While many tasks improve with scale, others exhibit \textit{inverse scaling}, where performance gets worse \citep{mckenzie2023inverse, wilcox2024bigger} or does so at first only to become U-shaped \citep{wei2023inversescalingushaped}.
-To address the behaviors seen outside language model pretraining, researchers initially sought expressive parametric forms that extend traditional power laws \citep{alabdulmohsin2022revisiting, caballero2023broken}.
-Researchers have continued to investigate new functional forms for both direct approaches, predicting performance directly from data, parameters, and compute \citep{openai2024gpt4technicalreport, krajewski2025revisitingscalingpropertiesdownstream}, as well as indirect approaches, predicting performance from intermediate task losses such as pretraining loss or the probability of the correct answer \citep{grattafiori2024llama3herdmodels, huang2024compression, gadre2025language, bhagia2025establishing, chen2025scaling}.
-Despite these efforts, reliably predicting downstream scaling remain a challenge \citep{lourie-etal-2025-scaling}.
+To capture these behaviors, researchers have tried creating more complex parametric forms \citep{alabdulmohsin2022revisiting, caballero2023broken}, predicting performance directly from data, parameters, and compute \citep{openai2024gpt4technicalreport, krajewski2025revisitingscalingpropertiesdownstream}, and predicting performance from intermediate task losses such as pretraining loss or the probability of the correct answer \citep{grattafiori2024llama3herdmodels, huang2024compression, gadre2025language, bhagia2025establishing, chen2025scaling}.
+Despite these efforts, reliably predicting downstream scaling remains a challenge \citep{lourie-etal-2025-scaling}.